swallace100/Web-Scrapper-PDF-and-Text/README.md

-# Web Scrapper - PDF and- ext
+# Web Scrapper - PDF and Page Text

 This application uses the Puppeteer library in node.js to scrape data from websites.